What is PortLUG?

 Do I have to live in or near Portland?

-Absolutely not.
-Though most of our members are local, some live an hour or more outside of town.
-A few live much much further.
-While I might wonder why someone from Australia would want to join a club that’s an ocean away, that doesn’t mean they can’t.
-Making it to meetings may be hard, but that doesn’t mean you can’t have fun trading ideas on the mailing list and making new friends.
+Absolutely not!
+Though most of our members are local, some live an hour or more outside of town, and a few live much much further.
+Most of the benefits of the LUG come from the personal interaction of meetings, but that doesn’t mean you can’t have fun trading ideas on the mailing list and making new friends in the AFOL community!

-What is your affiliation with GPLR?
+What is your affiliation with GNLR?
 Bricks Cascade?

-None officially.
-GPLR, or Greater Portland LEGO Railroaders is a separate, more specialized club that focuses on LEGO trains.
+GNLR, or Great Northern LEGO Railroaders is a separate, more specialized club that focuses on LEGO trains.
 Several PortLUG members are also members of GNLR

-Bricks Cascade is a group of PortLUG members who have put on private conventions here in Portland.
-Bricks Cascade is a separate entity from PortLUG, and is a non profit organization, however the bulk of workers and volunteers for Bricks Cascade come from within PortLUG.
+Bricks Cascade is a non-profit organization that puts on an annual LEGO convention & exposition here in Portland.
+Bricks Cascade is a separate entity from PortLUG, however the majority of workers and volunteers are also members of PortLUG.

 Can I belong to other LUGs and be a member of PortLUG?

 Absolutely!
-We already have members who also belong to other clubs including BayLUG, GPLR, and our neighbors at SeaLUG, as well as others further out.
+We have members who also belong to other LUGs including BayLUG, GNLR, and our neighbors at SeaLUG, as well as others further out.
 We’re not here to compete, or exclude anyone.
 We are here to make as many LEGO friends as we can!